blw-ofag-ufag/data-catalog/assets/md/about/en.md

 - **Managers and decision-makers:** Quickly gaining an overview of existing data resources to support evidence-based strategies.
 - **Technical teams:** Improving the planning and assessment of system integrations.
 - **External stakeholders:** Finding publicly available data easily when needed.

+# What does the Data Catalog contain?

+The Data Catalog includes data products that are actively managed, regularly used, and provide ongoing value.
+Examples include:
+- An annual Excel file with updated milk production figures
+- A BI dashboard tracking the progress of metric XY
+- A data warehouse table summarizing egg sales by retailer

+Note: Raw data files, such as a retailer’s original sales data for a specific period, should not be listed as separate data products.
+Instead, this raw data should be incorporated into an existing sales data product covering that period.
+Additionally, temporary or single-use files, like a one-off CSV created for quick analysis, are not considered relevant data products.

 # Next Steps